tmenguy/ha-solcast-solar/README.md

 v4.1.9
 * Granular dampening to dampen per half hour period by @autoSteve and @isorin
+* Dampening applied at forecast fetch and not to forecast history @autoSteve and @isorin
 * Retrieve undampened forecast values using service call by @autoSteve

 v4.1.8